 - Less stress.
 You won’t have to run from your car to the theater entrance and arrive in the door all sweaty and out of breath.
 This can ruin a nice outfit.

 - More enjoyment.
 You will have a relaxing time going in and finding your seats, and you can read the program notes before the curtain rises while the lights in the audience are still on.

 - And most important of all – you’ll be allowed in.
-Most of all, if you are late and the opera has started, many theaters will not seat you.
+Unfortunately, if you are late and the opera has started, many theaters will not seat you.
 That’s because, with the very first notes of the orchestra and the opening of the curtain, the audience is immediately transported to into the magic of the story and beautiful setting.
 And believe us, 2000 people do not want to be disturbed and shaken out of their reverie so you can get to your seat.
 That’s why, if you are late, our ushers may very well ask you to sit in the back instead of in those nice seats you paid for down front.

 So please, for your enjoyment and that of all our patrons, plan to arrive early.
 You want to enjoy your night at the opera, and we want you, and all our guests, to enjoy their night at the opera.